-Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update.
-Note: Projections are with respect to a 1991 to 2009 baseline.

-This effect could increase the San Joaquin River's inundation levels within the lease area.
+Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update Note: Projections are with respect to a 1991 to 2009 baseline.
+This effect could increase the Calaveras River's inundation levels within the lease area.
 In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
 In rivers, creeks, and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence riverine areas by changing erosion and sedimentation rates.
 Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.

 The combination of these projected conditions could increase the likelihood of damage and affect access to structures within the lease premises during the term of the lease.
-The uncovered boat dock (with electrical and water conduits) with slip, and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement.
-The fixed structures like the pilings, and electrical and water conduits on the uncovered boat dock may need frequent maintenance and reinforcement to withstand higher levels of flood exposure.
-The electrical conduits need to be monitored closely during storms or floods, so they do not become a public safety hazard.
+The boat dock is adaptable to variable water levels, allowing it to rise and fall with storms and droughts and increasing its resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement.
+The fixed structures like the four pilings may need frequent maintenance and reinforcement to withstand higher levels of flood exposure.

-The vegetation on the bank protection provides stability and reduces the amount of erosion and scour pressure it may experience during future events because of the underground root system created from the vegetation and trees on the bank but remains at risk of accelerated deterioration from currents and floods.
+The vegetation on the bank protection (not under lease) provides stability and reduces the amount of erosion and scour pressure it may experience during future events because of the underground root system created from the vegetation and trees on the bank but remains at risk of accelerated deterioration from currents and floods.

 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
 Pursuant to the proposed lease, the Applicant acknowledges that the lease premises are located in an area that may be subject to effects of climate change, including sea-level rise.